MH-BL/btca-api-doc/README.md

 # btca-api-doc
-Examples how to use BTCA API service
+Code examples how to use BTCA API service